-It is recommended that you use portable MariaDB rather than H2.
-If you have not done so already, you can make the change at any time, but it can time consuming.
+Use portable MariaDB rather than H2.
+You can make the change at any time, but it can be time consuming.
 (See FAQ 9) Regarding a faster download method, in the Qbundle wallet, select ‘Database’, ‘Import database’.
 Verify that the ‘CryptoGuru repository’ is selected, and then ‘start import’.
 This will download a relatively fast and up-to-date copy of the blockchain in a process referred to as ‘bootstrapping’.
 When complete, the most recent blocks will be updated automatically using regular peer to peer synchronization.

 How can I set up a node?

 All Burstcoin wallets operate as public nodes by default while open.
 It may be necessary to open port 8123 on your internet router in order for your wallet to function as such.
 Running a public node continuously (24/7) is one of the most important and easiest ways you can contribute to the burst community.
 You can verify that your public node is operating as follows: